Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Estimands for time-to-event outcomes

 \section{Estimands for time-to-event outcomes}

 In this section, we describe the time-dependent causal estimands under the five strategies to address intercurrent events.
 We shall adopt the potential outcomes framework \citep{rubin1974estimating} that defines a causal estimand as the contrast between functionals of potential outcomes.

-Consider a randomized controlled trial with $n$ individuals randomly assigned to one of the two treatment conditions denoted by $w$, with $w = 1$ representing the active treatment (a test drug) and $w = 0$ the control (placebo).
+Consider a randomized controlled trial with $n$ individuals randomly assigned to one of two treatment conditions, denoted by $w$, where $w = 1$ represents the active treatment (a test drug) and $w = 0$ represents the control (placebo).
 An upper limit for the study duration of interest since the treatment initiation is set to be $t^*$.
-Assume all patients adhere to treatment assignments and there is no treatment discontinuation before $t^*$.
-For illustration, assume there is at most one intercurrent event.
+Assume that all patients adhere to their treatment assignments and do not discontinue treatment before $t^*$.
+For illustration, we assume there is at most one intercurrent event.
+Otherwise, we focus on the first intercurrent event.
 As such, associated with individual $i = 1, \ldots, n$ are two potential time-to-event primary outcomes $T_i(1)$ and $T_i(0)$, if any, which represent the time durations from treatment initiation to the primary outcome event under two treatment assignments respectively.
-Let $R_i(1)$ and $R_i(0)$ denote the occurrence time of potential intercurrent events, if any, under the two treatment assignments respectively.
+Let $R_i(1)$ and $R_i(0)$ denote the occurrence time of potential intercurrent events, if any, under the two treatment assignments, respectively.
 If primary outcome events are prevented by intercurrent events under treatment condition $w$, we denote $T_i(w) = \infty$.
-Intercurrent events are considered as absent if no post-treatment intercurrent events occur until $t^*$, in which case we denote $R_i(w) = \infty$ or an arbitrary number larger than $t^*$, since only the events before $t^*$ will be counted in analysis.
+Intercurrent events are considered as absent if no post-treatment intercurrent events occur until $t^*$, in which case we denote $R_i(w) = \infty$ or an arbitrary number larger than $t^*$, since only the events before $t^*$ will be counted in the analysis.